matthew-hixenbaugh/flashy-flashcards/README.md

 ./data/german_words.csv is the vocab input with columns: German,English,Score

-if the Score column does not exist, it will be created
+if the Score column does not exist, it will be created automatically

 ### importing your own language .csv: